 Quimixto is one of my favorite beaches in Puerto Vallarta.
-On one side, there are beach clubs and restaurants, but on the other, there are secluded places to relax.
+On one side, there are beach clubs and restaurants, but on the other, there are secluded places to relax under swaying palm trees.
 There’s also the option to camp here in front of the ocean!

-The entrance fee is somewhat high for PB, usually around 75 USD, but they have amazing DJs that play from day into night, and you get it back as credit to use at the bar.
-The food is superb!
+The entrance fee is a bit pricy, usually around 75 USD depending on the event, but they have amazing DJs that play from day to night, and you get most of it back as credit.
+The food and cocktails are superb!

-Majahuitas is by far one of the most Instagrammable beaches in Puerto Vallarta.
+Majahuitas is by far one of the best beaches in Puerto Vallarta when it comes to spots for Instagram photos.
 They’ve got so many spaces set up in the beach club for photo ops, as well as a small waterfall.

 Yelapa has some of the prettiest waterfalls near Puerto Vallarta and a gorgeous beach with restaurants, beach clubs, and incredible sunsets.

 Just make sure to get the last panga back before sunset, or you might have to spend the night!
 Not necessarily a bad thing; there are many cool accommodation options here, from huts in the jungle to nice hotels.